top of page

 1978

-Article I. WE AFFIRM that the Holy Scriptures are to be received as the authoritative Word of God.
-WE DENY that the scriptures receive authority from the church, tradition, or any other human source.
+Article I. We recognize the Holy Scriptures as the authoritative Word of God.
+We reject the notion that the Scriptures derive authority from the church, tradition, or any human source.

 Article II.
-WE AFFIRM that the scriptures are the supreme written norm by which God binds the conscience and that the church's authority is subordinate to that of Scripture.
-WE DENY that church creeds, councils, or declarations have authority greater than or equal to the authority of the Bible.
+We uphold Scripture as the supreme written norm by which God binds the conscience, and we submit the church's authority under it.
+We reject any claim that creeds, councils, or declarations possess authority equal to or above the Bible.

 Article III.
-WE AFFIRM that the written Word in its entirety is revelation given by God.
-WE DENY that the Bible is merely a witness to revelation, or only becomes revelation in encounter, or depends on human responses for its validity.
+We affirm that God has revealed himself fully through the written Word.
+We deny that Scripture merely witnesses to revelation, only becomes revelation in human encounter, or depends on human response for validity.

 Article IV.
-WE AFFIRM that God, who made humankind in his image, has used language as a means of revelation.
-WE DENY that it is rendered inadequate as a vehicle for divine revelation.
-We further deny that the corruption of human culture and language through sin has thwarted God's work of inspiration.
+We acknowledge that God, who made humankind in his image, uses language to convey divine revelation.
+We deny that human language fails as a vehicle for God's truth.
+We further reject any suggestion that sin or the corruption of human culture has thwarted God's inspiration.

 Article XIV.
-WE AFFIRM the unity and internal consistency of Scripture.
-WE DENY that alleged errors and discrepancies that have not yet been resolved vitiate the truth claims of the Bible.
+We affirm the unity and internal consistency of Scripture.
+We deny that unresolved alleged discrepancies diminish the Bible's truth claims.

 Article XIX.
-WE AFFIRM that a confession of the full authority, infallibility, and inerrancy of Scripture is vital to a sound understanding of the whole Christian faith.
-We further affirm that such confession should lead to increasing conformity to the image of Christ.
-WE DENY that such confession is necessary for salvation.
-However, we further deny that inerrancy can be rejected without grave consequences, both to the individual and the church.
+We affirm that confessing the full authority, infallibility, and inerrancy of Scripture is essential for sound Christian faith and should cultivate conformity to Christ.
+We deny that this confession is necessary for salvation, but we further reject any dismissal of inerrancy without grave consequences for the believer and the church.

 Bibliography